kamilo432/kamilo432/README.md

 Here are some of my recent projects that showcase my skills and expertise:

 - [InvoiceManager](https://github.com/kamilo432/InvoiceManager) - My invoice manager built using ASP.NET Blazor and DevExpress.
-- [FireDepartmentManager](https://github.com/kamilo432/FireDepartmentManager) - My invoice manager built using ASP.NET Blazor and DevExpress.
+- [FireDepartmentManager](https://github.com/kamilo432/FireDepartmentManager) - Manage your firefighters, vehicles and actions.
 - [PizzaData](https://github.com/kamilo432/PizzaData) - A simple pizza web application with dough calculator, flours and pizza recipes built using ASP.NET Core.
 - [PasswordGenerator](https://github.com/kamilo432/Password-Generator) - A password generator using Pythond and Tkinter.